Kristaq Rama: Early life and education

-He was born in Durrës to Vlash Rama and Veronika Kolombi, sister of Zef Kolombi.
+He was born on 31 July 1932 in Durrës to Vlash Rama and Veronika Kolombi, sister of Zef Kolombi.

-Rama graduated from the Artistic Lyceum "Jordan Misja", in the Department of Fine Arts in 1951, and three years later left Albania to study in Leningrad, Soviet Union.
+Rama graduated from the Artistic Lyceum "Jordan Misja", in the Department of Fine Arts in 1951, and three years later left Albania to study in Leningrad, Soviet Union at the Leningrad Repin Academy of Arts.

 Career

 After graduation, he returned to Albania, where he worked in Tirana, primarily as superintendent of fine arts at the Albanian Ministry of Culture, and at the same time taught as an external lecturer at the Higher Institute of Arts of Tirana.

-Works

 As a sculptor, Rama created several busts of warriors, people portraits, female sculptures, as well as other decorations.

 Implication with communist dictatorship crimes

 In August 1988, Rama signed – along with Ramiz Alia and others – documents for the death penalty of poet Havzi Nela by hanging.
 Other documents show that Rama signed for the death penalty for Enver Osmani, a 29-year-old from Dibra.